cedadev/esacci-esgf/README.md

 in `aggregations` and OPeNDAP endpoints are added.
 Use `--wms` to additionally create WMS/WCS endpoints.

-(The directory names `input_catalogs`, `output_catalogs` and `aggregations` can be overridden with the `--input-dir`, `--output-dir` and `--ncml-dir` options respectively)
+The directory names `input_catalogs`, `output_catalogs` and `aggregations` can be overridden with the `--input-dir`, `--output-dir` and `--ncml-dir` options respectively.

-The code assumes that the files and directories created in `aggregations` will be placed under `/usr/local/aggregations` on the live server.
+By default the code assumes that the files and directories created in `aggregations` will be placed under `/usr/local/aggregations` on the live server
+- this can be changed with `--remote-agg-dir`.

 ### make_mapfiles.py